Homonationalism: India

-The rise of the Hindu Nationalism and the Bharatiya Janata Party has also seen some members of the LGBT community in India allying with Hindutva, while furthering tropes of Islamophobia and anti-minority rhetoric.
+The rise of the Hindu Nationalism and the Bharatiya Janata Party has also seen some members of the LGBT community in India allying with Hindutva, while furthering tropes of Islamophobia and casteist rhetoric.
+Specifically, the allyship with the Hindutva movement leads to upper-caste queers having freedom of expression and the right to exist while queers who are of lower-caste and Muslim to lack these rights and freedoms.
+These individuals are further oppressed by the same upper-caste queers through the Hindu nationalist movement.
 This has also been seen in attempts to justify policy changes such as the revocation of Article 370 in Jammu and Kashmir.
 In 2019 an event at SOAS, London was disrupted by masked individuals wearing balaclavas and carrying a rainbow flag that said “Gay for J&K”, “Article 370 is homophobic”, and “Regressive Left, don’t betray us".
 In 2023, the Indian Government's Ministry of Social Justice appointed scholar Giti Thadani to the National Council for Transgender Persons amidst allegations of Islamophobic tweets and hate speech.

 A top leader of the Rashtriya Swayamsevak Sangh, a Hindu Nationalist paramilitary organisation, had also come out in support of the LGBT community while the Supreme Court of India was hearing petitions to legalise same-sex marriage stating that "Hindu society does not see the transgender community as a problem" and that LGBTQ people "should have their own private and social space".
 Abhijit Iyer-Mitra, a petitioner in the Supreme Court case to legalise same-sex marriage, has also been described by Al Jazeera as a 'Hindutva Ideologue' when he met with U.S. Democratic Congressman Ro Khanna.
 The Indian-American Muslim Council issued a statement saying it was “deeply disappointed to see Khanna engaging with a far-right Islamophobe”, and condemned him for embracing those who “enable [this] cycle of hate and violence” against Muslims.